samyfrey/passbook/README.md

 Deployed application: https://samyfrey.github.io/passbook/

 # Passbook 📊
-Passbook is a banking transaction management tool that allows bankers to manage their client portfolio, providing a consolidated view of their revenue targets, outstanding loans and budget performance.
+Passbook is a banking transaction management tool that allows bankers and their analysts to manage their client portfolio, providing a consolidated view of their revenue targets, outstanding loans and budget performance.
 Users also have access to all the latest business and client-specific news (requires business tier to work in deployed apps)

 **View your dashboard, search clients and get the latest news**